 - Breast milk is undoubtedly the perfect food for every baby, being the ultimate fast food that is free!
 Of course for many reasons some mothers are unable to breast feed.
 All the information below is suitable for bottle fed babies.
 If breasting feeding is an issue at an emotional level, sometimes it is associated with anxiety of your ability as a mother and counselling may help you move through the impasse and benefit you as a mother and ultimately how you bond with the baby.

 - The nature of the conception, pregnancy and birth of a baby, as well as the quality of important relationships to the father, family and friends can also impact the experience of the mother.
-If there has been significant stress the mothers stress hormones can become depleted creating anxious moments and reducing confidence.
+If there has been significant stress the mothers stress hormones can become elevated and later depleted creating anxious moments and reducing confidence.
 With emotional support and the use of herbal medicine we can lift mood, reduce anxiety and bring about a greater feeling of energy and ability to cope.

 - Feeding time is not just about feeding baby.
 Feeding also ensures mothers stop, rests, relaxes and has a cup of tea and snack!
 A hurried mother may create an unsettled and anxious baby, so slow down and enjoy providing one of life’s greatest gifts.
 Create a comfortable place, laying down or in a chair, with your feet up and with a side table for the warm herbal tea or cold drink you prepared earlier, so that you can enjoy the giving and receiving between you and your baby.
 A nice view into the garden will be most rejuvenating for those feeling really tired.